Google Code Archive

 How does Google Code Archive compare to its competitors?

-Google Code Archive is one of the most popular code hosting technologies, second only to GitHub, GitLab, and SourceForge.
+Google Code Archive is one of the most popular code hosting platforms, second only to GitHub, GitLab, and SourceForge.

 What are the alternatives to Google Code Archive?